 Al Rayyan's location on the edge of the desert has shaped a resourceful city that does not tolerate waste.
-So from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy (SC) to green building.
+Therefore, from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy to green building.

 Turning old into new